fap233/smmstore-ecommerce-website/README.md

 The frontend application will be available at `http://localhost:5173` and the backend at `http://localhost:5000` (or the ports you configure).# Navigate to the backend folder cd backend

-# Install dependencies
-npm install

-# Create a copy of the environment file
-cp .env.example .env